 How much is the home really worth?
 Your real estate agent will pull recent sales stats for you, offering valuable insight on the price of comparable homes in the same neighbourhood.
 You’ll then be better equipped to determine how comfortable you are taking on competing bids.

 Know what you’re buying.

 We all know that premium neighbourhoods come at higher prices.
-It could be proximity to the downtown core, access to lakefront, parks and recreation, good schools, shopping, or all of the above.
+It could be proximity to the downtown core, water-front access, parks and recreation, good schools, shopping, or all of the above.
 Consider what you want and need, and why.
 Then decide if the home and community you’re considering is worth the price.

 One trick to winning a bidding war is to avoid it altogether.
 Make an offer before the home hits the MLS system or gains buyer attention through an open house.
 Your agent will best advise you on how to proceed, so prepare to drop everything to tour a new listing and make your offer, before someone else does!
 (Note: Mortgage pre-approval in this scenario is key.)

 The spring and fall housing markets see the most real estate action, with buyers out in droves and bidding wars bubbling at the surface.
 If you’re not in a hurry to buy, minimize your competition and possibly even price by shopping in the “off” season.
 Winter sees a drop in inventory, but also in demand, reducing your chance of being outbid.

 You did your homework, right?
 You’ve determined how much you can afford to spend.
 And you know what the home is worth based on comparables.
 You also know what the home is worth to you.
 Make a bid that’s reflective of all of these considerations.
 Before jumping on the bidding bandwagon, have confidence that you’re getting a good deal.

 When all is said and done, remember that the spoils don’t always go to the highest bidder.
 Make a clean offer, be flexible, and know when to walk away.
 The right home isn’t “right” if the cost to you is wrong.